 Addiction is a Family Disease

 This is a family disease.
-Unlike any other disease, the big book describes it as, “An illness of this sort – and we have come to believe it an illness – involves those about us in a way no other human sickness can.
-If a person has cancer all are sorry for him, and no one is angry or hurt.
-But not so with the alcoholic illness, for with it goes an annihilation of all things worthwhile in life.
+Unlike any other disease, the Big Book describes it as, “An illness of this sort – and we have come to believe it an illness – involves those about us in a way no other human sickness can.
+If a person has cancer all are sorry for him, and no one is angry or hurt, but not so with the alcoholic illness, for with it goes an annihilation of all things worthwhile in life.
 It engulfs all whose lives touch the sufferers.
-It brings fierce resentment, financial insecurity, disgusted friends and employers, warped lives of blameless children, sad wives and parents – anyone can increase the list. ” This is the only disease where when the well member of the family attempts to help the sick member, the well member may get sick before the sick member gets well.
+It brings fierce resentment, financial insecurity, disgusted friends and employers, warped lives of blameless children, sad spouses and parents – anyone can increase the list. ” This is the only disease where when the well member of the family attempts to help the sick member, the well member may get sick before the sick member gets well.
 Loving an active drinker or user is like hugging a porcupine, the harder you hold on, the more significant the pain.

 The chapter, “To the Wives.” classifies the sufferers in 4 following categories: